The Rise of Home Computers in the 1980s

 Sinclair 8-bit Computers

-- All ZX Spectrum models are based on the Zilog Z80 CPU
+- All ZX Spectrum models were based on the Zilog Z80 CPU

 - Richard Altwasser made the hardware design